sgiardl/ActiveLearning/README.md

 ==============================

-This repository contains the term project for neural networks class (IFT780) at the University of Sherbrooke (Winter 2021).
+This repository contains the term project for neural networks class (IFT780) at Université de Sherbrooke (Winter 2021).

 ## Introduction
 This project implements active learning methods for deep neural networks.
 The goal is